Finland women's national football team

 The Finland women's national football team (Suomen naisten jalkapallomaajoukkue, Finlands damlandslag i fotboll), also known as nickname The Boreal Owls (Helmarit), represents Finland in international women's football.
 The team, controlled by the Football Association of Finland (SPL/FBF), reached the semi-finals of the 2005 European Championship, surprising the female football world having drawn with Sweden and beaten Denmark before losing to Germany in the semifinals.
 Finland hosted the 2009 European Championship.

 The Finnish team has had a few players that are considered to be among the best in women's football, such as Laura Österberg Kalmari, Sanna Valkonen and Anne Mäkinen.

-As of December 2023, the team is ranked 27th in the FIFA world ranking.
+As of April 2026, the team is ranked 26th in the FIFA world ranking.

 History

 The beginning

 The Finland women's national football team played its first international match in 1973 against Sweden.
 The game was played in Mariehamn, Åland.
+The national teams greatest acheievement is reaching the semi finals in Euro 2005.

 Team image

 Nicknames

 The Finland women's national football team has been known or nicknamed as the "Helmarit (the Boreal Owls)".